Nobuaki9336/pyATS-test/README.md

 - Create a topology using classes from the topology module
 - Run test scripts to validate your testbed and topology configuration

-## 🚀 Getting Started

-Before implementing complex test scenarios:

-- Review an existing testbed structure to understand its layout
-- Create a custom testbed with additional functionality for network and device state testing
-- Execute test scripts to validate testbed parameters and topology module actions
-- Convert testbed information into topology objects and pass them to test scripts

 ## 📋 Prerequisites

     Python 3.6 or higher